 - (1) partisan or other improper political considerations; - (2) hostility or personal animus towards a potential subject or defense counsel; - (3) bias or prejudice based upon race, sex, religion, national origin, disability, age, sexual orientation, gender identity, or socioeconomic status.

-If, after review of all available and pertinent evidence, the prosecutor determines that there is a reasonable probability of conviction on each individual charge at trial, then a prosecutor is justified in the charge.
+If, after an adequate review of the available and pertinent evidence, the prosecutor determines that there is a reasonable probability of conviction at trial on a particular charge, then a prosecutor is justified in filing that charge.